A High Level of Bad Cholesterol? Healthy Tips to Lower It!

 Getting enough vitamin C, E and B is essential to maintaining clean arteries.
 Therefore, if you eat foods high in such vitamins, then you’ll prevent cholesterol from sticking to their walls.

 To put it another way, these crucial nutrients lower cholesterol levels, thus preventing them from becoming harmful to your body.

-- Foods that are rich in vitamin C: This vitamin keeps cholesterol from adhering to the walls of your arteries.
-Among the foods that contain this important vitamin are:
+- Foods that are rich in vitamin C: This vitamin keeps the walls of your arteries clean.
+Foods such as the following contain this important vitamin:

 - Foods that are rich in vitamin E: Vitamin E helps remove bad cholesterol from the bloodstream.
-The foods that contain this vitamin include:
+Foods such as the following contain this vitamin: